borg286/sevtech/README.md

 * Cave Illuminators (from Astral Sorcery) allow you to clear Mazes, Hollow Hills, Labyrinths, and Goblin Knight Strongholds much more easily.

 * In the Twilight Forest, many ores tend to spawn in the South East corner of a chunk near bedrock regardless of standard Y level spawning tendencies.
 (This is especially useful in Age 5 when you need diamonds to craft the Prospector to help find diamonds)

+* The knights in the urghast tower give awesome loot including a chance to get excavation on a knightly pick.
+Use an anvil to join it with mending.

+* When facing the urghast you might want to replace the pressure plate near the ghost busters traps with a lever so that it activates when you want it not by accident.

 ## Teleportation